Mkryo77/computing_project/README.md

 My code for these can be found in the following files:

-A single cluster collapsing under its own gravity - single_cluster.py
+A single cluster collapsing under its own gravity - collision.ipynb

 Head-on collision of two clusters - collision_animation.py - and - cluster_collision.ipynb